hamnahdurrani/hamnahdurrani/README.md

  Computer Science student at York University | Aspiring Software Developer
  Passionate about building real-world applications and continuously growing as a developer. <br>
+ Writes modular and maintainable code with clean documentation and enjoys learning through real-world projects.
- I’m looking for a co-op opportunity where I can grow as a developer and gain hands-on experience. <br>
+ Looking for a co-op opportunity where I can gain hands-on experience. <br>

 #### Contact Me:<br> - Email: hamnahdurrani1026@gmail.com, <br> - LinkedIn: https://www.linkedin.com/in/hamnah-durrani